 Sugar is tasty, addictive and found in everything.
 However white sugar is a highly refined product that acidifies the body, promotes the proliferation of cancer cells, feeds candida and fungal overgrowths, causes obesity and high cholesterol, oxidises fragile polyunsaturated fats that lead to cardiovascular disease and many other bad things.
 Sugar: The Bitter Truth by Dr. Robert Lustig is a great free YouTube video that highlights the real dangers of sugar and was the instrumental reason for me cutting it out of my diet.
 It’s not easy but we have a great hierarchy of sugar substitutes in our handy food guide infographic, but the biggest win would be to switch to coconut sugars, palm sugars or grade b maple syrup.
 Even better would be black strap molasses, raw honey and dates.

-If you're keen to work with one of our amazing Holistic Lifestyle Coaches to help support you to lower your cholesterol levels holistically and live the life you've always dream of then please do schedule your free appointment with us here.
+If you're keen to work with one of our amazing Nutrition and Lifestyle Coach to help support you to lower your cholesterol levels holistically and live the life you've always dream of then please do schedule your free appointment with us here.

 Health, Happiness and Longevity